Philippine Veterans Bank: History

-On May 6, 1992, the Bangko Sentral granted PVB the authority to operate as a private commercial bank, giving up all government control of the bank, and a month later, on June 3, was symbolically re-opened by then-President Fidel V. Ramos, himself a veteran (although not of World War II).
+On May 6, 1992, the Bangko Sentral ng Pilipinas granted PVB the authority to operate as a private commercial bank, giving up all government control of the bank, and a month later, on June 3, was symbolically re-opened by President Fidel V. Ramos, himself a veteran (although not of World War II).
 The bank re-opened its doors for commercial operations a month after the symbolic re-opening with the opening of its new headquarters in Makati.